Table of Contents

 Breastfeeding while taking HIV drugs is the standard of care for women and other parents living with HIV in resource-limited areas of the world.
 It has been shown to increase survival and well-being of their babies, and the risk of HIV transmission with this method is extremely low.
-However, in high-resource settings like the United States and Canada, HIV and public health guidelines oppose breastfeeding among women living with HIV.
-These guidelines address neither the potential health benefits of breastfeeding, nor the potential health risks to parent and child of not breastfeeding.
-The information available can be confusing for those who may want to explore the option of breast/chestfeeding.
+However, in high-resource settings like the United States and Canada, general HIV and public health guidelines have historically discouraged breastfeeding among women living with HIV.
+A significant change occurred in early 2023 when the US Perinatal HIV Clinical Guidelines – which inform healthcare providers in their engagements specifically related to pregnancy, infant care, and HIV – were rigorously updated to reflect current knowledge about HIV transmission through breast milk; discuss benefits of breast/chestfeeding; and encourage informed, shared infant-feeding decision-making for women and other birthing parents living with HIV.

 Over the past several years, The Well Project has created and curated many articles, events, and other resources to provide access to a range of information, based on research findings and expert experience, than can support parents living with HIV in their infant-feeding decision making.
 Below is a list of our resources on this topic, which we will continue to add to as they are developed.
 We recognize and are responding to the need for programming to advance research, policy, and educational resources for women and other parents living with HIV and the providers, professionals, and others who care for them.